Why We Came to Minnesota

 Department of Sociology

-International reputation and faculty specialties were major reasons for me to choose UofM.
-I heard about UofM and its Sociology PhD Program from my friends and my advisor when I was a master student at the Hong Kong University of Science and Technology.
-Ranked as global top-20 in social sciences since 2007 by the Academic Ranking of World Universities, UofM was clearly my first choice because I believe that my future professional development in the academia depends heavily on quality of education and research as well as international recognition of the PhD Program.
-In addition to the ranking, I was further attracted by faculty specialties on quantitative methodology and social network analysis at the Department of Sociology.
+International reputation and faculty specialties were major reasons for me to choose UMN.
+I heard about UMN and its Sociology PhD Program from my friends and my advisor when I was a master's student at the Hong Kong University of Science and Technology.
+Ranked as global top-20 in social sciences since 2007 by the Academic Ranking of World Universities, UMN was clearly my first choice because I believed that my future professional development in academia depended heavily on the quality of education and research as well as international recognition of the PhD Program.
+In addition to the ranking, I was further attracted by faculty specialties in quantitative methodology and social network analysis at the Department of Sociology.